Devonta Freeman Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 Matchup vs. Cleveland

-- Against the Browns, Freeman has recorded 52 rushing yards in his lone career matchup, 52.0 more yards than his over/under in Sunday's game.
+- Freeman finished with 52 rushing yards in his only career matchup against the Browns, 52.0 more yards than his over/under in Sunday's game.

-- Freeman did not have a touchdown run in that game against the Browns.
+- Freeman did not have a touchdown run in that outing against the Browns.

 - Note: Freeman's stats vs. Browns date back to 2016.